 Cortex-M0

-The Cortex-M0 is a 32 bit processor is targeted at SoCs that require a low gate count (12-25k gates), small die area, high energy efficiency (0.012 mW/MHz Min Power with 50 MHz Max Freq) and is intended for microcontroller and embedded applications.
+The Cortex-M0 is a 32 bit processor is targeted at SoCs that require a low gate count (12-25k gates depending on configuration), small die area, high energy efficiency (0.012 mW/MHz Min Power at 50 MHz Freq, dependent on technology implementation) and is intended for microcontroller and

 Cortex-R Series